 We work with brewers, distillers and vintners across Australia.
 In addition, our clients include kombucha and soft-drink manufacturers.
 We hope the following infomation may be of use to you.
 However, always check with the scheme provider for the latest information.

-Exchange for Change is the scheme coordinator of the largest litter reduction programs undertaken in NSW and the ACT: the NSW Return and Earn scheme and the ACT Container Deposit Scheme.
+Exchange for Change is the scheme coordinator of the largest litter reduction programs in NSW and the ACT: The NSW Return and Earn scheme and the ACT Container Deposit Scheme.

 (a) establish a cost-effective container deposit scheme to assist the beverage industry in reducing and dealing with the waste generated by beverage product packaging; and

 (b) promote the recovery, reuse and recycling of empty beverage containers.

 A supplier is any business selling beverages in containers in NSW or ACT or giving them away as part of a promotion.
 This includes manufacturers, distributors, wholesalers and retailers.

 If the business is considered a ‘First Supplier’, it must register the containers and enter a supply agreement with the Scheme Coordinator, Exchange for Change.
-You’ll find detailed information on whether you as a manufacturer, distributor, wholesaler or retailer are considered a First Supplier.
+You’ll find detailed information on whether a manufacturer, distributor, wholesaler or retailer are considered a First Supplier.

 Our barcodes are suitable for the Exchange for Change programme.
 Ensure you print your barcodes to the industy-accepted standards.

 Exchange for Change NSW Legislation

 (1) For the purposes of this Part, a container that belongs to a class of containers complies with the barcode requirement if the container is marked or labelled with either of the following: